OC Functional Nutritionist

 6. Reduction in Food Sensitivities

 Healing a leaky gut can help decrease food sensitivities or allergies.
-You may begin to feel that you can tolerate certain foods that previously caused discomfort or reactions.
+You may begin to feel that you can tolerate certain foods that previously caused discomfort.

 7. Improved Nutrient Absorption

-With a healed gut lining, your body can better absorb and utilize the essential nutrients from your foods, improving overall health and well-being.
+With a healed gut lining, your body can better absorb and utilize the essential nutrients from your foods.

 Can leaky gut be reversed?